-Graduate Candidate's Leadership Responsibilities Associated with Managing Change: Managing Change involves understanding the implications of change efforts for stakeholders and adjusting leadership behaviors accordingly. a.
+Graduate Candidate's Leadership Responsibilities Associated with Managing Change:

+Managing Change involves understanding the implications of change efforts for stakeholders and adjusting leadership behaviors accordingly.

+a.
 Change Agent: Is willing to and actively challenges the status quo.

-DISTINGUISHED NOT DEMONSTRATED PROFICIENT DEVELOPING ACCOMPLISHED (COMMENT REQUIRED) (COMMENT REQUIRED) ... and ... and . . . and Uses a variety of data ■ Builds on data analysis Consistently attempts ■ Leverages the influence to identify necessary to define processes and to operate at the of opinion leaders to change initiatives. protocols in order to edge instead of the strategically target and frame change initiatives create or adopt new and center of the schools' better ways to improve competence by leading in order to increase the school and classroom the implementation of rate of adoption. practices. research-based initiatives ☐ Is recognized in the even though outcomes education community may be uncertain. as an advocate for new and innovative ways of schooling. b.
-Flexibility: Adapts his or her leadership behavior to the needs of the current situation and is comfortable with dissent. ... and ... and Understands the ■ Adapts leadership style Creates and uses transitions Improves collective importance of how to the needs of specific teams during times of efficacy by different change situations. change to ☐ Effectively managing initiatives may be ■ Implements procedures Assist individuals in change. perceived differently by that encourage teachers transitioning into the Building on the various stakeholders and and staff to express new ways of doing collective ability of the how they may impact opinions and perceptions things. school community to others. even if they are contrary Adapt quickly to adapt to contextual to those held by changing environments conditions. individuals in positions of and contexts. authority. c.
-Ideals and Beliefs: Communicates and operates from strong ideals and beliefs about school and schooling. ... and ... and ... and ☐ Possesses well-defined Creates demand for ☐ Creates demand ☐ Shares leadership in a ideals and beliefs about change through sharing for change by manner that extends schools and schooling beliefs about school, communicating ideals and promotes the that align with district teaching, and learning and beliefs throughout ideals and beliefs non-negotiable goals. with teachers and staff. the community. about schools and schooling throughout the Demonstrates behaviors Creates opportunities to community. that exemplify stated implement change that Perseveres in the face of beliefs about school and exemplifies ideals and beliefs. schooling. challenges to effectively sustain positive change.
+Developing Proficient Accomplished Distinguished (Comment Required) NOT DEMONSTRATED (COMMENT REQUIRED) Uses a variety of data to identify necessary change initiatives. and Builds on data analysis to define processes and protocols in order to create or adopt new and better ways to improve school and classroom practices. and Consistently attempts to operate at the edge instead of the center of the schools' competence by leading the implementation of research-based initiatives even though outcomes may be uncertain. and Leverages the influence of opinion leaders to strategically target and frame change initiatives in order to increase the rate of adoption.
+Is recognized in the education community as an advocate for new and innovative ways of schooling. b.
+Flexibility: Adapts his or he er leadership behavior to the nee ds of the current situation and is comfortable with dissent.
+Understands the importance of how different change initiatives may be perceived differently by various stakeholders and how they may impact others.
+Adapts leadership style to the needs of specific situations.
+Implements procedures that encourage teachers and staff to express opinions and perceptions even if they are contrary to those held by individuals in positions of authority. and Creates and uses transitions teams during times of change to Assist individuals in transitioning into the new ways of doing things.
+Adapt quickly to changing environments and contexts. and Improves collective efficacy by Effectively managing change.
+Building on the collective ability of the school community to adapt to contextual conditions. c.
+Ideals and Beliefs: Commu unicates and operates from stror ng ideals and beliefs about scho ol and schooling.
+Possesses well-defined ideals and beliefs about schools and schooling that align with district non-negotiable goals. and Creates demand for change through sharing beliefs about school, teaching, and learning with teachers and staff.
+Demonstrates behaviors that exemplify stated beliefs about school and schooling. and Creates demand for change by communicating ideals and beliefs throughout the community.
+Creates opportunities to implement change that exemplifies ideals and beliefs. and Shares leadership in a manner that extends and promotes the ideals and beliefs about schools and schooling throughout the community.
+Perseveres in the face of challenges to effectively sustain positive change.